gpb01/SerialCmd/ReadMe.md

 ##### AddCmd ( const char *command, char allowedSource, void ( *function ) () )

-Add a "commnd" to the list of recognized commands and defines which function should be called.
-Parameter "allowedSource" can be one of defined in .h (*SERIALCMD_FROMSTRING, SERIALCMD_FROMALL, SERIALCMD_FROMSERIAL*)
+Add a "command" to the list of recognized commands and define which function should be called.
+Parameter "allowedSource" can be one of those defined in .h (*SERIALCMD_FROMSTRING, SERIALCMD_FROMALL, SERIALCMD_FROMSERIAL*)

 Example: